lt3355/Dataset4HIN-DPD-master/README.md

 ### Repeated experiment

 `a.HINs` offers neo4j dump files of the tested three open systems.
 Neo4j-community must be download first from [Neo4j Download Center - Graph Database & Analytics](https://neo4j.com/download-center/#community), our version is `4.4.19`.
-And then execute the following codes to start a neo4j instanc:
+And then execute the following codes to start a neo4j instance:

 ```bash
 cd neo4j-community/bin